erfianugrah/image-resizer-2/docs/development/refactoring-implementation-plan.md

 - ✅ Implemented all functionality directly in service without using utility functions from cache.ts
 - ✅ Added comprehensive error handling and resilience patterns

-### Phase 3: TransformService Cleanup (1-2 days) - IN PROGRESS
+### Phase 3: TransformService Cleanup (1-2 days) - MOSTLY COMPLETE
 - ✅ Updated `DefaultImageTransformationService` to use `CacheService` instead of direct utility functions
 - ✅ Injected `CacheService` into `TransformationService` in the service container
+- ✅ Verified that core application code now uses services properly
+- ✅ Updated documentation to reflect current status
-- ⚠️ Update remaining imports from transform.ts
+- ⚠️ Remaining Task: Update test files that still import from transform.ts
-- ⚠️ Remove redundant functionality
-- ⚠️ Prepare for eventual removal of transform.ts
+- ⚠️ Remaining Task: Eventually remove transform.ts when all test dependencies have been migrated

 ### Phase 4: Test Updates and Documentation (2-3 days)
 - Update test files to use services